-Where to Eat: The Tour covers 3 meals a day so you don’t have to worry!
+Where to Eat: The Salt Flat tour covers 3 meals a day so you don’t have to worry!
 After getting back to Uyuni and before your flight, you will have some time to eat in Uyuni.
 We ate at Restaurant Cactus and the food was really good (they offer Bolivia & Korean food) but it took a really really long time to get our food.

 Day 14 – Bogota, Colombia & Return Flight

-The tour will drop you back off in the airport in time for your international flight home.
+The private Bogota city tour will drop you back off in the airport in time for your international flight home.

 A few things we didn’t get to do on this trip were Arequipa, Lake Titicaca and Huacachina.
 We simply didn’t have time and the logistics didn’t work out.
 However if you plan to take the bus from Cusco to La Paz, you can pass Lake Titicaca on your way to Bolivia.
 Regardless of what you do, Peru and Bolivia are such fun places to visit and you simply cannot find those landscape anywhere else in the world.